statgen/locuszoom-api/docs/api.md

 trait_group | Grouping of traits as defined by the catalog variant | Variant in chr:pos_ref/alt format

+If no ID is specified in the filter string, the best recommended GWAS catalog will be chosen.
+This is currently the latest version of the EBI GWAS catalog.
+The `build` parameter must also be specified.

 #### FILTERS

 Filter | Description